Care to take a guess at how tall Intimidator 305 climbs? Yup, it's 305 feet. That makes it one of the tallest and fastest coasters in the world.

 Although the second hill on Intimidator 305 is taller than the lift hill of the neighboring Anaconda coaster, and riders come rocketing into it at face-melting speed, it does not deliver much in the way of airtime.
 After a long swoop down, the train begins a series of sudden, unexpected banking maneuvers.
 Still tearing along the track at runaway-train speed and relatively low to the ground, with the terrain rushing past, passengers are whipped to the left, then whomped to the right, then whipped to the left again to dizzying effect.
 Two small, but effective bunny hills finally provide some nice, if brief, bursts of airtime.

 Intimidator 305 follows up with a few more quick-change banking elements.
-I suppose these high-speed, low-to-the-ground maneuvers are meant to replicate a NASCAR race experience.
+These high-speed, low-to-the-ground maneuvers are apparently meant to replicate a NASCAR race experience.
 Whatever the intent, creating one of the world's tallest coasters only to keep it keep it close to terra firma and use its huge cache of energy to burn through tight elements makes for an utterly unique ride experience.
 Despite its are-you-kidding-me? speed and wacky track layout, Intimidator 305 is surprisingly smooth.

 Intimidating?
 Sure.
 Intense to the point of graying out?
-For me, no. Wildly unique and incredibly fun?
+Generally, not anymore.
+Wildly unique and incredibly fun?
 Yup.
 Gentlemen!
 (And ladies!)
 Start your engines and make tracks to Kings Dominion for Intimidator 305.